ShortChangedDegen/Scd.ProjectX.Client/README.md

 ---

 ###### Version v0.2.2.0 is possibly unstable due to throwing exceptions when the request returns an unsuccessful result.
-I will fix that breaking change.
+I will fix that breaking change so it can be migrated.

 ### Overview